This English muffin casserole is filled with sweet, tart cranberry sauce and creamy mascarpone cheese. Perfect for a holiday brunch!

 It’s funny how Christmas morning priorities shift as you get older.
 As a kid, I don’t even remember, nor do I think I cared what we ate, it was all about walking down the stairs to see the tree surrounded by presents and spend the whole morning opening each one in a euphoric frenzy.
 Food wasn’t even a thought in my mind.

-Want to watch the video of how to make this Cranberry Mascarpone English Muffin Casserole in the recipe card below!
+Watch the video of how to make this Cranberry Mascarpone English Muffin Casserole below!

 *This post is sponsored by Udi’s Gluten Free, a 2017 partner of Running to the Kitchen.

 As an adult (with no kids), Christmas morning has completely shifted gears.